alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

 ##It Has To End##

 As you can guess, the lesson of Bob's sleep apnea stayed with me.
-When I returned home that weekend, I went on a mission.
+When I returned home that weekend, I was on a mission.

 First, I replaced the old sneakers that hurt my feet.
 Then, came organizing the messy closet and garage I couldn't stand to look at each day.
 Next, was replacing my tattered, uncomfortable desk chair with a sleek mesh task chair.

 At work, I refactored a huge section of code that made me cry each time I opened the file.
 I even spoke to my boss and got out of a couple pointless meetings each week.

-Done, done, and done!
+Why did I put this off, when it was so easy to remove?
+There was nothing to dread.
+Just like squishing a bug.
 Once you see crap in this light, it isn't hard to make changes.
 Here are some tips I found helpful:

 1. **Question Everything** - Every time something annoys you, make a conscious effort to decide if it's within your control.
 You don't have to fix it in that moment.
 Just acknowledge the fact that you are choosing to put up with this torment.
 This avoids letting it merge into your life.